-The observer has so far avoided comprehensive integration into the formalism of physics, even if observer related effects were found to be indissociable from quantum mechanics almost a century ago.
-Here, we report a theory of the observer that we believe is comprehensive.
-At the highest level of abstraction, the observer can be understood by its participation in nature as the experimental testing of predictive theories, followed by falsification and refinements where appropriate.
+The observer has so far avoided comprehensive integration into the formalism of physics, even if observer related effects were found to be indissociable from quantum mechanics about a century ago.
+Here, we propose a mathematically comprehensive definition of the observer suitable for use as the foundation of theoretical physics.
+At the highest level of abstraction, the observer is understood by its participation in nature as the experimental testing of predictive theories, followed by falsification and refinements where appropriate.
 But as it stands these methods are informal, leading to ambiguities in their formulation.
 To eliminate these ambiguities, we will first define experiments as reproducible protocols, and express them in terms of Turing complete languages and halting programs.
 A listing of such experiments is recursively enumerable and as a "map" of all knowledge serves as a foundation for the formalization of all science.
-In turn this formalization leads to the remarkable result that the observer takes centre-stage as a measure space on all possible experiments, from which fundamental physics is entailed self-reflectively as the rules that observer participation in nature cannot violate.
+In turn this formalization leads to the remarkable result that the observer takes centre-stage as a measure space on all possible experiments, from which fundamental physics is entailed self-reflectively as the rules that observer participation in nature can and cannot do.